 Please review the below article type specifications including the required article lengths, illustrations, table limits and reference counts.
 The word count excludes the title page, abstract, tables, acknowledgements, contributions and references.
 Manuscripts should be as succinct as possible.

 For further support when making your submission please refer to the resources available on the BMJ Author Hub.
 Here you will find information on writing and formatting your research through to the peer review process.
 You may also wish to use the language editing and translation services provided by BMJ Author Services.

 If your article is accepted you can take advantage of BMJ’s partnership with Kudos, a free service to help you maximise your article’s reach.

 The maximum word length for clinical articles is 3000 words, and we can accommodate 12-18 images per article.
 Articles should include both an introductory paragraph that puts the subject into context, and a concluding paragraph to summarise the topic.
 Articles should also include subheadings and text boxes where appropriate.
 Word limits do not include tables, figures or references.
 Manuscripts should be double-line spaced and all pages should be numbered.

 - Manuscripts should be submitted in Word format.

-- All accompanying figures should be uploaded separetly (ie, they should not be embedded in the main text document) and should preferable be in JPEG format.
+- All accompanying figures should be uploaded separetly (ie, they should not be embedded in the main text document) and should preferably be in JPEG format.
 Figures should be a minimum of 150-200 dpi.
 Please ensure that ALL figures are cited within the main text document and include a list of figure legends at the end of the main text document.

 - If you have included tables or boxes in the manuscript, please embed these within the main text document in the relevant places.
-These need not be uploaded separately.

 - All references should be cited within the main text document and a detailed reference list provided at the end of the article.
 If you wish to include reading materials that are not cited in the article then please add these to a ‘Further reading’ list at the end of the main text.